jch/jch.github.io/src/2016-01-02-unix-style-ruby-scripting.md

 $ cat README.md | wc -l
 ```

-We can improve our markdown script to behave similarly; Convert a file if a file
+We can improve our markdown script with this behavior; Convert a file if a file
-name is given, or convert whatever is passed in via stdin.
+name is given, or convert whatever is passed in via stdin if there are no
+arguments.

 ```ruby
 #/usr/bin/env ruby